When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Unlike some of the other services we’ve reviewed so far, Thumbtack is entirely a lead generation service.
 Signup is free, and you’re only charged per lead.

 Thumbtack provides consumers with a place to shop for service providers.
-The website shows personable photos, age of business, reviews, and estimated prices, so that customers can quickly make a decision about who to contact.
+The website shows personable photos, age of business, reviews, and estimated prices, so that clients can quickly make a decision about who to contact.

 How much do Thumbtack leads cost?